feltcute/ModdingDocsMGD/Doc/Reference/Asset/Music.rst

 **PlayThisSongAfterCombat**
 ----------------------------

-Using ``"PlayThisSongAfterCombat"`` will play the specified song after combat instead of reverting to the locations song.
+Using ``"PlayThisSongAfterCombat"`` will play the specified song after combat instead of reverting to the location song.

 ----